Class Type100% online, 6 & 12-week courses

 Criminal Justice Bachelor's Degree Courses & Curriculum

-In this course, students acquire the writing competence necessary for conducting and presenting research.
+In this course, students acquire the writing competencies necessary for completing analytical and argumentative papers supported by secondary research.
 A variety of assignments, beginning with personal reflections, build upon one another, as students develop ideas that respond to, critique, and synthesize the positions of others.
-Students systematize and organize knowledge in ways that will help them in all of their courses.
-The course also emphasizes the elements of good writing style, appropriate grammar and mechanics, clarity of language, and logical and cohesive development.
-It culminates in submission of a documented research paper.
+Students systematize and organize knowledge in ways that will help them in all their courses.
+The course also emphasizes the elements of critical reading, effective writing style, appropriate grammar and mechanics, clarity of language, and logical and cohesive development.
+It culminates in submission of an extended, documented research paper.

 This course is designed to prepare students for Applied Calculus and Discrete Mathematics and to provide the mathematical background needed for the analytic reasoning used in other courses.
 Topics include functions and their graphs, including exponential and logarithmic functions; complex numbers; systems of equations and inequalities; matrices; basic principles of counting and probability; and other selected topics.
 Note, this course has proctored exam(s).

-This course introduces the student to statistics with business applications.
+This course introduces you to statistics with applications to various areas.
 The course covers both descriptive and inferential statistics.
-Topics included are: measures of central tendency; measures of dispersion; graphical displays of data; linear regression; basic probability concepts; binomial and normal probability distributions; confidence intervals; and hypothesis testing.
-These topics will be covered using a basic knowledge of algebra and Microsoft Excel.
-Note, this course has proctored exam(s).
+Topics included are: sampling techniques, data types, experiments; measures of central tendency, measures of dispersion, graphical displays of data, basic probability concepts, binomial and normal probability distributions, sampling distributions and Central Limit Theorem; confidence intervals, hypothesis tests of a mean, or a proportion for one or two populations, and linear regression.

 Choose MATH 150 Fundamental Algebra as the prerequisite to MATH 160.
 Choose either MATH 140 Introduction to Quantitative Reasoning or MATH 150 Fundamental Algebra as the prerequisite to MATH 215.
 Prerequisite course can count as a University Elective.